Would marriages have better communication if wives embraced not just their need to talk but also their husbands need to process?

-Two weeks ago I sent out a survey to my readers, asking among other things, to share their greatest area of need in marriage/relationship.
+Two weeks ago I sent out a survey to my readers, asking among other things, their greatest area of need in marriage.

-Communication was top of the list, with 72% of the respondents citing it as a top need.
+Communication topped the list, with 72% of the respondents citing it as a top need.

-So I thought I would run an article I wrote a few years ago, as many of you may not have read it.
+So I thought I would rerun an article I wrote a few years ago, to help you grasp the importance of accepting both your communication styles.

 I never knew I had a profound need for conversation until I got married.